truenas/documentation/content/_includes/EncryptionIconsSCALE.md

 ---
 ---

-The Datasets tree table includes lock icons and description that indicate the encryption state of datasets.
+The Datasets tree table includes lock icons and descriptions that indicate the encryption state of datasets.

 | Icon | State | Description |
 |------|-------|-------------|